pdl/jtl/spec/draft.md

  - select
  - which

-Evaluetes `select`, and returns only the nodes with the indexes given in `nth`, which should be a list of 0-based integers.
+Evaluates `select`, and returns only the nodes with the indexes given in `nth`, which should be a list of 0-based integers.
 The current node when evaluating `nth` is a node array of nodes returned by `select`.

 ## Instructions which always return booleans